 Comprehensive and collision coverage: These are optional but you may be required to have them if you have a car loan or lease.
 They cover damage to your vehicle from hitting another person's car, hitting an animal, hail, flood, fire, vandalism, falling objects, earthquakes and explosions.
 Comprehensive coverage is also for car theft.

 Rental reimbursement: This pays for a rental car if your vehicle is being repaired for damage from an accident.

-You must show an insurance ID card (or other proof of financial responsibility) when:
+You must show an insurance ID card (or other proof of financial responsibility) in North Carolina when:

 Penalties for not having car insurance in North Carolina

 - First offense: $50 fine and revocation of vehicle registration for 30 days.

 - Second offense within three years: $100 and registration revocation.

 - Third offense: $150 fine and registration revocation.

 Complaints against auto insurance companies